Particl-Community/academy/guides/guide_mp_general_enable_staking.rst

 Adjust Your Staking Privacy
 ---------------------------

-If you operate your own staking node, you can adjust your level of staking privacy.
+If you operate your own staking :term:`node`, you can adjust your level of staking privacy.
 By default, the network sends your staking rewards in your :guilabel:`public` balance.
 That means all staking rewards are fully transparent and displayed publicly on the blockchain.

 Luckily, Particl allows you to easily control your level of staking privacy.
 To do so, you need to indicate to the network that you'd like to receive your staking rewards in another type of balance other than your :guilabel:`public` balance.